Starting and Operating a Farmers Market: Frequently Asked Questions

 - When Things Don’t Work: Some Insights into Why Farmers Markets Close.
 2006.
 Garry Stephenson, Larry Lev and Linda Brewer.
 Oregon State University Extension Service.
 Special Report 1073.

 Printed resource mentioned

 The New Farmers’ Market: Farm-Fresh Ideas for Producers, Managers, and Communities.
-2001.
+2nd Edition 2015.
 Vance Corum, Marcie Rosenzweig and Eric Gibson.
-New World Publishing, Auburn, Calif.
+USDA Sustainable Agriculture Research and Education Program.